 The Southeast Region conducts a multi-year stock assessment survey for DSR in the Southeast District.
 Biomass is estimated by management area as the product of yelloweye rockfish density determined from line transect surveys, the area of rocky habitat within the 100 fm contour, and the yelloweye rockfish average weight.
 Yelloweye rockfish density for the stock assessment is based on the most recent estimate by management area.
 Yelloweye rockfish densities for each area are multiplied by the current year's average commercial fishery weight of yelloweye rockfish specific to that management area.
 During the last submersible survey in 2009, density surveys were conducted in EYKT.
 The SSEO area was last surveyed in 2005, CSEO was last surveyed in 2007 and NSEO was surveyed in 2001.
-The most recent density estimates by area range from 1,068 to 3,557 yelloweye rockfish per km2.
+The most recent density estimates by area range from 1,068 to 3,557 yelloweye rockfish per km.
 Allowable biological catch for the SEO is set by multiplying the lower bound of the 90% confidence interval of total biomass for yelloweye rockfish by the natural mortality rate (0.02) and increasing the biomass estimate by 2-4.0% (depending on the current year's weight ratio of other species landed in the DSR assemblage).
-There is no stock assessment information available for NSEI and SSEI.
-New rockfish density surveys are planned for August 2012 in CSEO, however the Delta submersible we have used for all surveys since 1989 is no longer available for use.
-For 2012, we are planning on collaborating with the Central Region staff to utilize their expertise to conduct rockfish surveys with an ROV in lieu of a submersible.
-No surveys for non-DSR species, (e.g. black rockfish) have been conducted since 2002.
+There is no stock assessment information available for NSEI and SSEI rockfish.